Things to Do in Montreal

 Reaching the top of Mont Royal is approximately a 45 minute hike.
 I say that lightly because it might take you a bit longer due to breaks (that you will for sure take) for photo opportunities that present themselves.
 It also might take you a lot less time if you are visiting in the winter on a frigid day and speed walk to the top to keep warm.
 Montreal can get quite cold so it’s essential to keep the blood pumping!

 The trail is maintained all year round so you can enjoy the unique views each season offers.
 Regardless of how long it takes, once at the top you will have an amazing panoramic view of Montreal!

-Walk Along St. Paul Street in Old Montreal
+Things to Do in Montreal – Walk Along St. Paul Street in Old Montreal

 Old Montreal encompasses the famous European atmosphere that is associated with historic Montreal.
 Saint Paul Street in particular has tons of restaurants, cafes, bars, souvenir shops, and art galleries.
 It’s the perfect place to spend a full day exploring, from the narrow cobblestone streets to the boardwalk along the river.